apollographql/apollo-server/docs/source/testing/mocking.md

 import { resolvers } from './resolvers';

 new ApolloServer({
-  // addMocksToSchema accepts a schema instance to
+  // addMocksToSchema accepts a schema instance and provides
+  // mocked data for each field in the schema
   // highlight-start
   schema: addMocksToSchema({
     schema: makeExecutableSchema({ typeDefs, resolvers }),